lachholden/obsidian-recipe-view/README.md

 ### Scaling ingredients
 <img src="docs/scaled.png" style="float: left; width: 300px; margin-right: 30px; margin-bottom:30px;" />

 Easily scale the ingredient quantities in your recipes using the widget at the top of the side column.
 By default, it will scale detected quantities in checkable ingredient lists only.
+Quantities will be detected as numbers *either* alone at the start of a bit of a text (e.g. "**1** egg" or "**2** dashes of brandy"), or with a usual scaled cooking unit anywhere in text (e.g. "plus an extra **50 g** for dusting").
+The number can be in any of the following formats:
+- 450 g – an integer
+- 1/4 tsp – a text fraction
+- ½ cup – a unicode fraction
+- 3.5 litres – a decimal number
+- 2 3/4 sticks – a mixed text number
+- 1 ¾ kg – a mixed unicode number

+When rescaling, units will be displayed either as a decimal or a fraction based on what was used in the original, or if the original was an integer, then a choice is made based on the unit used.
+All displayed fractions are presented as mixed numbers with the fraction part rounded to the nearest 1/16, and they will be nicely rendered in unicode, regardless of the input format.

 To scale certain quantities in other sections e.g. in the directions, wrap them like `<span data-qty-parse>180 grams</span>`.
 You could also wrap a whole step in the same tags to parse all present quantities.